microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/educationassignment-put-rubric.md

 ## <a name="request-body"></a>Corpo da solicitação

-No corpo da solicitação, fornece a ID OData de um [objeto educationRubric](../resources/educationrubric.md) existente.
+No corpo da solicitação, forneça a ID OData de um objeto [educationRubric](../resources/educationrubric.md) existente.

 ## <a name="response"></a>Resposta